stefanache/p2p_webrtc_handshake/README.md

  	   (paste the content with Ctrl+V into message body yahoo.com, gmail.com, outlook.com...)
 	9. you: call your friend and tell that you send/emailed one text-content which need to put in her's Answer's textarea
-	10. your-friend: copy-paste the content received via email and put it in your Answer's textarea...then
+	10. your-friend: copy-paste the content received via email and put it in your Answer's textarea...
-	11. your-friend: click on "Answer" button... and waiting to generate/apear one text in his "Create-Offer"  textarea box.
+	11. your-friend: click on "Answer" button... and waiting to generate/apear one text in his then "Create-Offer"  textarea box.
 	12. your-friend: then, copy(Ctrl+A and Ctrl+V) the content generated into "Create-Offer" textarea box  and  emailed to you(Ctrl+V)
-	13. you: will receive the email from your-friend and copy-paste it into "Answer" textarea box and then click on "Answer" button
+	13. you: will receive the email from your-friend and copy-paste it into "Answer" textarea box and ... then click on "Answer" button
 	14. you: waiting to see the video with your friend...then
 	15. you begin chatting: write some text as message and then send it to your friend by click on "Send" button